Global Wellness Guru

 National Sudden Cardiac Arrest Awareness

-Sudden cardiac arrest (SCA) is a leading cause of death worldwide, taking over 300,000 lives in the United States each year[1].
+Sudden cardiac arrest (SCA) is a leading Healthy Lifestyle cause of death worldwide, taking over 300,000 lives in the United States each year[1].
 Unlike a heart attack, SCA occurs when the heart suddenly and unexpectedly stops beating, cutting off blood flow to vital organs.

 This October, National Sudden Cardiac Arrest Awareness Month draws attention to this critical health issue.
 Learning to recognize warning signs, getting screened, and knowing CPR can save lives.
 Let’s expand our understanding of sudden cardiac arrest and how to be proactive.